wcx0206/astro-dracula-blog/src/content/info/en/about.md

 **PLEASE NOTE**: If you use this program or a portion of it, please retain this permission notice.

-If you like this project, please give me a star :star: on GitHub!
+If you like this project, please give me a star ⭐ on GitHub!

-:heart: